 “The depot injection will not harm your baby if you choose to breastfeed.”

-Disadvantages of the Depot Injection
+Disadvantages of the depot injection

 “To start off with, you may experience some side effects such as a headache, nausea, acne, mood changes and breast tenderness.”
 1

 Change in periods

-- “When you take the depot injection, your periods may change.
+“When you take the depot injection, your periods may change.
 You may experience irregular, light or more frequent periods.
 There is also a chance that your periods may last longer and become heavier.”
 1

 Protection from STIs

-- “Unfortunately, the depot injection does not protect you from sexually transmitted infections.”
+“Unfortunately, the depot injection does not protect you from sexually transmitted infections.”

-- “The Depo-Provera and Sayana Press are associated with weight gain, especially if you are under 18 or have a high BMI before starting the depot injections.”
+“Depo-Provera and Sayana Press are associated with weight gain, especially if you are under 18 or have a high BMI before starting the depot injections.”

-- “There can be up to a year delay before your fertility returns and you are able to become pregnant.”
+“After stopping the depot injection, there can be up to a one year delay before your fertility returns and you are able to become pregnant.”

-Risks of the Depot Injection
+Risks of the depot injection

 It is important to explain the risks of the depot injection so that the patient is aware and can make an informed decision.

-- “The Depo-Provera or Sayana Press may cause thinning of your bones.
+“Depo-Provera or Sayana Press may cause thinning of your bones.
 If you are at higher risk of developing osteoporosis (long-term steroid use, family history of the condition) then we would normally advise you to choose another type of contraception.”

-“Research shows that there may be a very slight increase in the risk of breast cancer if you use the Depot injection.”
+“Research shows that there may be a very slight increase in the risk of breast cancer if you use the depot injection.”

 “All injections come with a very small risk of infection.
 In most cases, this could be easily treated with some antibiotics.”

-Contraindications of the Depot Injection ²
+Contraindications of the depot injection

-- Are pregnant
+- are pregnant

-- Are thinking of becoming pregnant within the next year
+- are thinking of becoming pregnant within the next year

-- Have breast cancer
+- have breast cancer

-- Have severe cirrhosis
+- have severe cirrhosis

-- Have liver tumours
+- have liver tumours

-- Have a history of severe arterial disease
+- have a history of severe arterial disease

-- Have risk factors for osteoporosis
+- have risk factors for osteoporosis

-- Are experiencing unexplained vaginal bleeding
+- are experiencing unexplained vaginal bleeding

-How is the Depot Injection given?
+How is the depot injection administered?

-“The Sayana Press is injected beneath the skin into the front of your thigh or abdomen.
+“Sayana Press is injected beneath the skin via the front of your thigh or abdomen.
 Some women can be taught how to administer these injections themselves at home.”

-Depo-Provera and Sayana press injections are given once every 13 weeks.
+Depo-Provera and Sayana Press injections are given once every 13 weeks.

 Closing the consultation

-- Ask the patient if they have any further questions or concerns that haven’t been addressed.
+Ask the patient if they have any further questions or concerns that haven’t been addressed.

-- Throughout the consultation you should check the patient’s understanding at regular intervals, using phrases such as “Can you just repeat back to me what we’ve just discussed regarding…”.
+Throughout the consultation you should check the patient’s understanding at regular intervals, using phrases such as “Can you just repeat back to me what we’ve just discussed regarding…”.

-- It may also be useful to quickly summarise what you have spoken about and direct the patient to any websites or leaflets with further information.
+It may also be useful to direct the patient to any websites or leaflets with further information.

-- Encourage the patient to use condoms if is she is currently not using any contraception and is sexually active.
+Encourage the patient to use condoms if they are not currently using contraception.

-- Thank the patient for her time.
+Thank the patient for their time.

 Common patient questions

 Below are some common questions that patients may have regarding the depot injection.
-Sometimes, in an OSCE situation they may ask you one or two questions at the end of your consultation.
+Sometimes, in an OSCE situation, they may ask you one or two questions at the end of your consultation.
 Having a good answer can demonstrate to the examiner that you have a solid understanding of the topic.